About the trainer

 “Excellent trainer, very informative”

-“The trainer was very good at gauging the group’s knowledge and needs . . . was
+“The trainer was very good at gauging the group’s knowledge and needs . . . was adaptive and flexible and so managed to keep the training relevant throughout the day.”

 “calm and supportive presence in facilitating the group”